Transcatheter aortic valve replacement

 Having this procedure can improve the quality of your life and help you live longer than you might without the procedure.
 You may breathe easier and have more energy.
 You may be able to do things you couldn't do before because your heart is able to pump oxygen-rich blood to the rest of your body.

-It's unclear how long the new valve will keep working, so be sure to see your doctor for regular appointments.
+It's unclear how long the new valve will keep working, so be sure to see your cardiologist and other providers for regular appointments.

 References